 Beautiful communal sukkah in the Western Wall plaza, Jerusalem.

 The basic purpose of the sukkah is to remind us of the portability of the dwellings of the Israelites on their wilderness journey.
 Likewise, our lives are a journey and our security is not in the solid houses we build but in the One who guides and provides for us every step of the way.
-We deeply consider the reality that, “In Him we live and move and have our being” (Acts 17:28).
 The temporary, fragile sukkah thus depicts the nature of our lives.
 Life on this earth is impermanent and frail, it has a time limit.
 Like the sukkah, if the weather is sunny and pleasant we feel happy and sheltered.
 How suddenly this changes if the wind starts to blow, clouds build and a storm closes in to spoil our sukkah or, if severe enough, causes it to collapse altogether.

 This vital lesson is emphasized by the roof, which should be made of organic material, something that has grown from the ground but is no longer attached to it.
 For example, leafy branches, bamboo poles or strips, and even corn stalks can be used.
 There should be enough covering to ensure more shade than sunlight and one should be able to see the stars through it at night.
 Then, as we look up we are aware that we are covered by the Heavenly canopy, we are tachat kippot HaShamayim; in fact we are covered by the protective hands of God Himself.
 Like the sukkah, our physical lives are fragile and fleeting; our goals and focus, however, are upon the infinite and the eternal.
 Our true home is in the endless Presence of the Creator of all.

 SEASON OF OUR JOY – Zeman Simchateinu